 A useful text that looks wider is Peter Fonagy; the lead writer of Affect Regulation, Mentalisation and the Development of the Self.
 Just a few glances at one or more of these texts will reinforce the idea that controlled breathing does, indeed, simply scratch the surface of ways to calm ourselves.

 …. but you could be forgiven for the passing thought that therapy and therapists have a talent for complicating the picture and created a mystery around the change process.
-My own blog is less concerned with the under-pinning of affect regulation and more on practical ways in which you can enhance your own skills – on a daily basis.
+My own blog is more concerned to identify practical ways in which you can enhance your own skills – on a daily basis – in affect regulation.

 For an interesting introduction to a brief affect regulation therapy, take a look at: